magnuskiro/magnuskiro.github.com/tech/inner_source.md

 # Inner source

-The way of thinking open source internally in organisations.
+The way of thinking open source internally in organizations.
 And what benefits we can get out of it.

 It's a mindset change with great benefits.